Rights & Responsibilities

 be provided this information also.

-Designate visitors of your choosing, if you have decision-making capacity,
+Designate a support person as well as visitors of your choosing, if you

-would endanger the health or safety of the patient, a member of the health
+visitor would endanger the health or safety of a patient, a member of

-facility staff or other visitor to the health facility, or would significantly
+the health facility staff, or other visitor to the health facility, or

 - Have your wishes considered, if you lack decision-making capacity, for